ecn310/course-project-taxes-tariffs/Reproducibility_Package/README.md

 This Reproducibility package will describe our project files, data, variables, the terminology used in the report, and outputs in great detail.
 It is designed to organize and keep all files in one place for ease of reproducibility.
 The table of contents is a good guide to click on and break the project into sections, although we recommend going from item to item in order.

+TO do
+1. create a list of files mentioned at the bottom
+2. add summary statistics
+3. fill in the two-sample t-tests
+4. add more description if nessecarry

 ## Data Description and Accessing

 List of all variables